 Yes, if there was an over broad production that didn't involve anyone in the accident and/or protected info.
 You can report the provider to the Medical Board and pursue a HIPAA violation claim but those are very difficult cases.
 Good luck!

 You should definitely contact a local Personal Injury plaintiffs' attorney to fully discuss the case.
 Another option is to report the teacher to the CA Commission on Teacher Credentialing, which is the agency that regulates their license to work, and initiate an investigation.
-I think this abusive...Read more »
+I think this...Read more »

 Who are you wanting to sue, your school or the vending machine company?
 Regardless, what are your actual damages aside from the horrible taste and rude school administrator?
 Lawsuits are not to be taken lightly, and no ethical attorneys would take such a case without you incurring serious damages...Read more »

 Why don't you have a lawyer representing you?
 Regardless, unless the evidence is self-authenticating you may not be able to introduce it into the record because you didn't raise/intro. it during hearing and Closing Argument is not the proper part of the process to bring in evidence.
-You could raise...Read more »
+You...Read more »

 There has been recent U.S review of the requirements for licensed R/E agents to record text and/or chat messages involving regulated activities such as transactions with clients.
 If such regulations are in place, can you give me a number reference in the California Code?

 I am unaware of any change in law requiring all text messages to be stored.
 Business and Professions Code Section 10148, and Civil Code Section 1624, governs Real Estate professionals' requirements to maintain records.
-The B&P Code explicitly states "This subdivision shall not be construed to...Read more »
+The B&P Code explicitly states "This subdivision shall not be...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.